varnish/Varnish-Book/varnish_book.rst

 - at least |def_thread_pool_min| * |def_thread_pools| worker threads at any given time
 - no more than |def_thread_pool_max| * |def_thread_pools| worker threads ever

-We rarely recommend running with more than 5000 threads.
+We rarely recommend running Varnish with more than 5000 threads.
-If you seem to need more than 5000 threads, it's very likely that there is something wrong in your setup.
+If you seem to need more than 5000 threads, it is very likely that there is something wrong in your setup.
 Therefore, you should investigate elsewhere before you increase the maximum value.

 For minimum, it's common to operate with 500 to 1000 threads minimum (total).